Book your sexual health consultation online

 Your partner, if not already infected, may also be advised to use PrEP.
 The doctor will discuss these options with you.

-Life expectancy studies have shown that nowadays you can live to a normal life expectancy with the appropriate HIV medication.
-Without medication, HIV can still dramatically reduce your life.
+Life expectancy studies have shown that nowadays you can have normal life expectancy with the appropriate HIV medication.
+Without medication, HIV can still dramatically shorten your life.